 Many people ask me if I’m still feeling OK and depression-free.
 Two years later, I am happier and calmer than I’ve ever been.
 I have a steady job as a copywriter that pays well, I am the top men’s fashion blogger in my country and have my own brand of men’s accessories called J.Griffin Accessories:

-If you don’t believe my story or my motivation (a few people even called sharing the darkest moments of my life a scam, which awfully hurt me), PLEASE give the visualizations a try for a week.
+If you don’t believe my story, PLEASE give the visualizations a try for a week.
 You will feel the difference.
 Don’t blow your chances on recovery because you’re skeptic.
 We’re all skeptic by nature but right now you need to be open-minded and hopeful, more than ever before.

 Sending you all my love and support,